Jean-Baptiste-Dho/Jean-Baptiste-Dho/README.md

 English, French (native)

 <!--
-**Jean-Baptiste-Dho/Jean-Baptiste-Dho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...